bahtiyartan/troia/docs/35StringManipulations.rst

 Strings / String Manipulation
 =============================

-*String is a kind of sequence of characters and digits and one of most common types of programming languages.
+*String is a kind of sequence of characters/digits and it is one of most common types of programming languages.
 This section aims to introduce some key features of string type and most used string manipulation functions.*

 Basic String Functions/Commands